top of page

 Early Navajo Jewelry: Mostly Unmarked

 Before the 1930s, most Navajo jewelry was not hallmarked.
-Early silversmiths learned their craft through trading posts and community knowledge-sharing, not formal apprenticeships or commercial branding.
-Jewelry was made for personal use, trade, or pawn at local posts rather than for identification or resale in broader markets.
+Early silversmiths learned their craft through trading posts and community knowledge-sharing.
+They did not have formal apprenticeships or commercial branding.
+Jewelry was made for personal use, trade, or pawn at local posts.
+It was not created for identification or resale in broader markets.

 The Rise of Hallmarks (1930s–1950s)

-Hallmarking became more common in the mid-20th century as Navajo jewelry gained national and international recognition.
-Several factors contributed to this shift:
+Hallmarking became more common in the mid-20th century.
+This shift occurred as Navajo jewelry gained national and international recognition.
+Several factors contributed to this change:

 • Increased tourism in the Southwest